 - There is no minimum GRE score required; however, a competitive applicant would have a combined score of 300 or better.

-- Applications are reviewed on a periodic basis and preference is given to those that apply prior to February 15th.
+- Applications are reviewed on a periodic basis and the deadline to apply is February 15th.

 - After the application is reviewed, those qualifying will be offered an interview.
 This can be completed in-person (highly recommended) or via Skype.